Category 1

 Here’s what I’ve noticed about my resolutions over the last decade.

-They’re often abstract.
+• They’re often abstract.

-They’re often built from a place of “not good enough” in this area.
+• They’re often built from a place of “not good enough” in this area.

-In the last 4 years of my life, since moving to Atlanta, I’ve been dedicated to the process of slowly building up discipline in my life.
+Over the past decade, I’ve been dedicated to gradually building discipline into my daily life.
 Creating new habits.
 Shifting lifestyles.
 Making progress in areas that matter to me.
 And I’ve learned that you cannot approach life with a series of abstract goals and expect anything to change about you.
-Goals needs to be tangible.
-They need to be measurable.
-And goals that look like serious lifestyle overhauls have to be taken one day, and one baby step, at a time.
-If you don’t figure out how to rejoice in the small, finite progress then you won’t even get past the first mile.

-This doesn’t mean I didn’t walk into the New Year with some of the same feelings: I would love to make healthier meals for my feeling.
+This doesn’t mean I didn’t walk into the New Year with some of the same feelings: I would love to make healthier meals for my family.
 I wish I didn’t get so easily exhausted by my phone.
 Yikes, I am so bad at managing a Google calendar.

 Enter rhythms.